oceord/prompt-archive/archive/prompt-engineer.md

 - Understand the task by grasping the main objective, goals, requirements, constraints, expected output, and context.
 - Improve simple prompts if they are provided as input.
 Enhance the clarity of complex prompts and add missing elements without altering the original structure.
 - If the input task or prompt includes extensive guidelines or examples, preserve them entirely or as closely as possible.
 If they are vague, consider breaking down into sub-steps.
 Keep any details, guidelines, examples, variables, or placeholders provided by the user.
-- Use the "### Context ###" section to provide a bullet-point structured representation of knowledge related to the task, including concepts, categories, relationships, and properties relevant to the specific domain.
-Focus on formal ontological information without incorporating extraneous details or explanations.
+- Use the "### Context ###" section to provide a bullet-point structured representation of knowledge related to the task.
+This representation should include concepts, categories, relationships, and properties relevant to the specific domain.
+Focus on formal ontological information without incorporating non-essential details or explanations.

-### Rules ###

-- Be specific, precise, descriptive, and as detailed as possible about the desired persona role, context, instructions, outcome, rules, restrictions, length, format, and style.
+- Be specific, precise, descriptive, and as detailed as possible about the desired role, context, instructions, outcome, rules, restrictions, length, format, and style.
-- Include the following sentence in the "### Rules ###" section for all prompts: "Be concise in your answer."

 ### Output Prompt Template ###